 Within the framework of the MWC, Catalonia Trade & Investment receives trade delegations from all over the world, interested in discovering the opportunities to be found in the Catalan ICT sector.
 The directors of the Catalan Government Trade and Investment offices are also attending the event.
 Furthermore, the Catalonia Stand dedicates part of its facilities to a group of North American ICT companies, thanks to an agreement between the governments of Catalonia and California.

 Meetings between companies from all over the world

-The Catalonia Stand was once again the setting for the Brokerage Event held by the Government of Catalonia, as a member of the Enterprise Europe Network (EEN) from the European Commission.
+The Catalonia Stand is once again the setting for the Brokerage Event held by the Government of Catalonia, as a member of the Enterprise Europe Network (EEN) from the European Commission.
 This is a series of international meetings between companies working in mobile communication technology.
-They were pre-arranged meetings lasting 20 minutes with the goal of finding partners to develop innovative projects via international cooperation agreements, in areas such as trade, licence distribution, joint ventures, subcontracting, technology transfer and collaborative R+D agreements.
+They are pre-arranged meetings lasting 20 minutes with the goal of finding partners to develop innovative projects via international cooperation agreements, in areas such as trade, licence distribution, joint ventures, subcontracting, technology transfer and collaborative R+D agreements.

 Catalonia, firmly on the global mobile map

 Barcelona will be the Mobile World Capital from 2012 to 2023.
 This means that not only the international flagship mobile event will be held yearly here — the GSMA Mobile World Congress — but a whole range of activities and programmes all year around will create a dynamic, professional ecosystem for the mobile world and its satellite industries.
 This initiative has transformed Barcelona into the permanent global centre for mobile technologies, has involved the development of a business environment focused on this type of industry on an international level and has made Barcelona a global benchmark for mobile transformation.